“War making nought the sweet smiling calm of life,

 Are still the fierce pastimes of man’s warring tribes;

-An idiot hour destroys what centuries made…
+An idiot hour destroys what centuries made…”

-– Savitri, Sri Aurobindo
+– from Savitri, by Sri Aurobindo

 What could get us there?
 As a first step, we look at efforts aimed at getting countries to disarm.
-This endeavour for global disarmament is documented extensively on the web.
-I will not rehash any of it, though I would try and not encourage a dreamer or idealist to look in this direction.
+This endeavor for global disarmament is documented extensively on the web.
+I will not rehash any of it, though I would not encourage a dreamer or idealist to look in this direction.

-The following pages are an effort in that direction.
+This 5-part series is an effort in that direction.